apache/mxnet/contrib/clojure-package/README.md

 ### Getting Started with MXNet project with the Prebuilt Scala Jars

 This option is also fast.
 It doesn't require you to build the native C library or the Scala jars, it gets them from [Maven](https://search.maven.org/search?q=g:org.apache.mxnet) as well.
+Use this if you want to clone the repo and be able to run the tests and examples in the Clojure package.

 - `git clone --recursive https://github.com/apache/incubator-mxnet.git ~/mxnet`
 - `cd mxnet`
-- `git tag —list` (find the tag that corresponds the the version of the latest Scala jar)
+- `git tag —list` (find the tag that corresponds the version of the latest Scala jar)
 - `git checkout tags/<tag_name> -b <branch_name>`
 - `cd contrib/clojure`
 - edit `project.clj` to include your Scala jar from maven.
 It should match your system.
 Example `[org.apache.mxnet/mxnet-full_2.11-linux-x86_64-cpu "x.y.z”]`
 - run `lein test`.
 All the tests should run without an error
-- At this point you can do `lein install` to build and install the clojure jar locally.
+- At this point you can do `lein install` to build and install the Clojure jar locally.
 Now, you can run the examples by doing `cd examples/imclassification` and then `lein run`  or `lein run :cpu 2` (for 2 cpus) (for gpu `lein run :gpu`)

 You also might need dependencies installed based on your system.
-Please see the dependency section in above in _Getting Started with the Clojure Jars on Maven_
+Please see the dependency section above in [Getting Started with the Clojure Jars on Maven](#getting-started-with-the-clojure-jars-on-maven))

 ### Getting Started with MXNet project with Building from Source

 This option will build the C lib locally and then the Scala jars as well.
 You can use this option when you are developing changes for the project.

-For your dependencies look at https://mxnet.incubator.apache.org/install/osx_setup.html or https://mxnet.incubator.apache.org/install/ubuntu_setup.html about _Prepare Environment for GPU Installation_ and _Install MXNet dependencies_
+* For your dependencies look at https://mxnet.incubator.apache.org/install/osx_setup.html or https://mx	net.incubator.apache.org/install/ubuntu_setup.html
+	about _Prepare Environment for GPU Installation_
+	and	 _Install MXNet dependencies_

-Also, ensure you have JDK 8 on your system.
+* Also, ensure you have JDK 8 on your system.
 Later versions may produce cryptic build errors mentioning `scala.reflect.internal.MissingRequirementError`.

-Checkout the latest SHA from the main package:
+* Checkout the latest SHA from the main package:

-`git clone --recursive https://github.com/apache/incubator-mxnet.git ~/mxnet` `cd ~/mxnet`
+* `git clone --recursive https://github.com/apache/incubator-mxnet.git ~/mxnet`

-If you need to checkout a particular release you can do it with:
+* `cd ~/mxnet`
+* `git tag —list` (find the tag that corresponds the version of the latest Scala jar)

-`git checkout tags/<tag_name> -b <branch_name>`
+* `git checkout tags/<tag_name> -b <branch_name>` To checkout a particular release

-`git submodule update --init --recursive`
+* `git submodule update --init --recursive` - To updated all the submodules to the commit

-Sometimes it useful to use this script to clean hard using this [gist](https://gist.github.com/nicktoumpelis/11214362)
+  * Sometimes it is useful to use this script to clean hard, (remove any extra files and reset everything), using this [gist](https://gist.github.com/nick	toumpelis/11214362)

-Go here to do the base package installation https://mxnet.incubator.apache.org/install/index.html.
+* Go here to do the base package installation https://mxnet.incubator.apache.org/install/index.html.
-This will create an `lib/libmxnet.so` file that is the c api we need for the next step.
+  * This will create an `lib/libmxnet.so` file that is the c api we need for the next step.

-Run `make scalapkg` then `make scalainstall`.
-This will create the Scala jars and install them in your local maven.
+* Run `make scalapkg` This will create the Scala jars.
+* Run `make scalainstall`.
+This will install them in your local maven.

-Next, `cd contrib/clojure` and edit the project.clj to include the Scala jar that was just created and installed in your maven.
+* `cd contrib/clojure` and edit the project.clj to include the Scala jar that was just created and installed in your maven.
 Example `[org.apache.mxnet/mxnet-full_2.11-osx-x86_64-cpu "1.3.0-SNAPSHOT"]`.

-- run `lein test`.
+* run `lein test`.
 All the tests should run without an error
-- At this point you can do `lein install` to build and install the clojure jar locally.
-Now, you can run the examples by doing `cd examples/imclassification` and then `lein run`  or `lein run :cpu 2` (for 2 cpus) (for gpu `lein run :gpu`)
+*  At this point you can do `lein install` to build and install the clojure jar locally
+*  Now, you can run the examples by doing `cd examples/imclassification` and then `lein run`  or `lein run :cpu 2` (for 2 cpus) (for gpu `lein run :gpu`)

 ## Docker Files